 Say you want to start using eco-friendly cutlery.
 Where do you start?
 How can you tell if something is environmentally friendly?

 Environmentally friendly tableware is a material that is harmless to the human body, non-toxic and tasteless, easy to degrade, and has no pollution in the process of manufacturing, use and destruction.
-The product quality fully meets the national food hygiene requirements.
+The product quality of wholesale biodegradable tableware fully meets the national food hygiene requirements.
 Food containers with characteristics such as nanometers.
 Environmentally friendly tableware does not mean degradable tableware, and degradable tableware is just one type of environmentally friendly tableware.